anirudhsatish22/Head-Detection/README.md

 ### Using the model (My version):
 This section was added by me (Anirudh).

+Make sure you are on the Master Branch.
 There are two main executable files that you can run, compute_frames.py and compute_coordinates.py

 >**compute_frames.py**